Baowu: Baosteel Group

-On November 17, 1998, the former Baoshan Iron and Steel (Group) Corporation absorbed the Shanghai Metallurgical Holding Group Corporation (上海冶金控股集团公司) and the "Shanghai Meishan Group" (上海梅山集团公司) to form Shanghai Baosteel Group Corporation.
+Through the policy of grasping the large, letting go of the small, the company was among the large state-owned enterprises to be strengthened through mergers and government support, with the goal of turning it into a national champion.
+On November 17, 1998, the former Baoshan Iron and Steel (Group) Corporation absorbed the Shanghai Metallurgical Holding Group Corporation (上海冶金控股集团公司) and the Shanghai Meishan Group (上海梅山集团公司) to form Shanghai Baosteel Group Corporation.
 The new conglomerate was the largest steel producer in the country with annual steel production of nearly 20 million tons.
 Since then, the strategy of Baosteel Group has been to expand production capacity in iron and steel, achieve vertical integration along the value chain, and acquire related industries.

 In 1997, a subsidiary of Shanghai Metallurgical Holding, the former Shanghai No.3 Iron and Steel Plant, Shanghai Pudong Iron and Steel, formed a joint venture with ThyssenKrupp of Germany, as Shanghai Krupp Stainless.
 It followed the parent company to become a subsidiary of Baosteel Group in 1998.

 In 2000, a subsidiary Baoshan Iron & Steel Co., Ltd. was formed to list a portion of the group on the Shanghai Stock Exchange, while Shanghai No.1st, 2, 3 and 5 Iron and Steel Plants of the group were remaining unlisted.
 In 2004, the listed subsidiary acquired Meishan Iron and Steel from Baosteel Group (via Shanghai Meishan Group).

+Baosteel took over the benchmark negotiations in the global iron ore market in 2006.
+At that time, the global iron ore market had been subject to a benchmark pricing regime set by the three largest producers (Rio Tinto, Vale S.A., and BHP Billiton) and the largest importer (which had been Japanese importers prior to 2006).
+In 2009, it was replaced as the lead negotiator by China Iron and Steel Association.
+The benchmark pricing system ended in 2010.

 In 2007 Baosteel Group acquired the majority stake of Xinjiang Ba Yi Iron and Steel Group, which was the parent company of Ba Yi Iron and Steel [Company Limited by Shares].

 In 2008 Baosteel Group expended in Southern China, which planned to build a new facility in Zhanjiang, Guangdong, which formally started by its subsidiary Baoshan Iron & Steel in 2012, by acquiring 71.8032% stake of Zhanjiang Iron and Steel for CNY4.976 billion from State-owned Assets Supervision and Administration Commission of Guangzhou City.

 In 2011, Baosteel Group acquired 51% stake of Guangdong Shaoguan Iron and Steel Group from SASAC of Guangdong Government.
 In April 2012, Shaoguan Iron and Steel Co, Ltd. was established.

 Boasteel owns the 85% of held resources company Aquila Resources Pty Ltd, through Baosteel Resources.

 Boasteel developed a sales and distribution network in China and foreign countries.
 Boasteel overseas subsidiaries controls key minerals resources for steel production, such as the Majishan ore terminal in the port of Zhoushan.
 Baosteel also invested in steel-related industries such as Baoxin Software and Baosteel Chemical.